ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Transformative learning; adult development; narrative identity (identity-level transformation)
 - Developmental psychology; systems neuroscience (structural temporality)
 - Extended mind; distributed cognition (Journal as cognitive organ)
-- Dialogical frameworks (AI as functional alterity) → **Functional Thirdness / dialogical legitimacy**
+- Dialogical frameworks (AI as functional alterity) → Functional Thirdness (interaction-level legitimacy predicate) / dialogical legitimacy

 In this context, learning theory serves as one translation lens—useful for establishing conceptual bridges and academic entry points, but insufficient for explaining the model's full developmental architecture.
-The core positioning claim is that a four-component recursive system (Human + Journal + AI + Time) supports identity-level transformation that individual cognition cannot reliably achieve alone.
+The core positioning claim is that a four-component recursive system (Human + Journal + AI + Time) supports identity-level transformation that unaided individual cognition is unlikely to reach reliably, through repeated cycles of interaction, inscription, and verification—where the AI contributes structured constraint and the human performs metabolization and ownership.
+Within sessions, Functional Thirdness may or may not be present; across time, the tetrad stabilizes and tests what emerges.
 How this framing relates to adjacent theoretical traditions—such as transformative learning, extended mind theory, and narrative identity—remains the focus of continued Tier 3 review.
 This notebook clarifies what learning theory contributes to understanding the model.
 It does not settle what the model may contribute to broader theoretical discourse.
-## Appendix: Scope Limitations
+### Appendix: Scope Limitations
 This review did not systematically engage:
 - Transformative learning theory (Mezirow, Kegan, Taylor)
-- Extended mind thesis **& distributed cognition** (Clark, Chalmers, Hutchins)
+- Extended mind thesis & distributed cognition (Clark, Chalmers, Hutchins)
 - Embodied cognition (Varela, Thompson, Gallagher)
 - Narrative identity (McAdams, Bruner)
 - Dialogical self theory (Hermans)